About the Program

 How do we go about finding housing?

 There are many affordable housing options available during the summer in Philadelphia.
-We recommend Axis Apartments, so you are housed with other SUMR/GEAR UP scholars.
-However, you can also search for summer sublets through off campus housing sites, Facebook groups, or rooming with other SUMR/GEAR UP scholars.
-One-campus housing may become available in the upcoming year, and more information will be provided at that time.
+We recommend utilizing our provided housing, so you are housed with other GEAR UP Scholars, however, you can search for summer sublets through off campus housing sites, Facebook groups, or rooming with other GEAR UP scholars.

-Will SUMR/GEAR UP pay for transportation costs to the University of Pennsylvania?
+Will GEAR UP pay for transportation costs to the University of Pennsylvania?

 Other